kitokamada/QUIDS/README.md

 **QUIDS** is a Python package for generating synthetic **Stokes Q and U polarization maps** using 3D dust density and **Galactic Magnetic Field (GMF)** shell data.

-It integrates polarized emission over **log-spaced spherical shells**, with polarization angles derived from GMF models such as **UF23** or **JF12**.
-The goal is to explore whether **small-scale structures** in the GMF and dust distribution can reconstruct or preserve the **large-scale polarization patterns** observed across the sky.

-This package is particularly relevant for modeling and probing how **local Galactic features** contribute to or interfere with global polarization signals.

 ## 🧭 Pipeline Overview